vogonsorg/QDOS/README.md

 you're on an older machine and trying to play stock Quake.

 To summarize:

-*Stock Quake Play:
+**Stock Quake Play:**

-  - FPU Processor
+  * FPU Processor
-  - 16MB RAM
+  * 16MB RAM
-  - VGA Videocard
+  * VGA Videocard
-  - MS-DOS v6.00
+  * MS-DOS v6.00
-  - Keyboard, Mouse, or Joystick
+  * Keyboard, Mouse, or Joystick
-  - Sound Blaster compatible or Gravis UltraSound
+  * Sound Blaster compatible or Gravis UltraSound

-*Extended Limits:
+**Extended Limits:**

-  - Pentium 2 (800MHZ processor for high resolution)
+  * Pentium 2 (P3 ~800MHZ processor for serious SVGA)
-  - 64MB preferred, 96MB strongly recommended.
+  * 64MB preferred, 96MB strongly recommended.
-  - VESA 2.0 videocard.
+  * VESA 2.0 videocard.
-  - MS-DOS v7.00 (Windows 98 with a properly configured MSDOS.SYS and
+  * MS-DOS v7.00 (Windows 98 with a properly configured MSDOS.SYS and
     CONFIG.SYS)

-4 - Installation
+4. - Installation
 ---------------------------------------------------------

-1) Extract to your Quake directory
+1. Extract to your Quake directory
-2) Load your Packet Driver and Mouse Driver.
+2. Load your Packet Driver and Mouse Driver.
-3) Run QDOS.EXE
+3. Run QDOS.EXE
-4) Frag on!
+4. Frag on!

-5 - Known Bugs and Limitations
+5. - Known Bugs and Limitations
 ---------------------------------------------------------

 * Limited Win9x support.
 It will most likely bomb when closing